 Just like working out is a step towards training and strengthening one’s body, meditation is a step towards training one’s mind.
-It is the art of accepting things the way they are, and going with the flow.
+It is the art of accepting things the way they are and going with the flow.
 It is finding the balance between letting go and standing your ground.
 Meditation is being at peace.
 If you want to learn how to meditate and bring peace in your life, then you have come to just the place.
+A great meditative accessory to help learn to how to meditate effectivly and get you in the right frame of mind is a meditation based book.
 This article is about the best mindfulness books for beginners and advanced users alike.

 Dive in and read about the best meditation books to see what’s in store for you.

 1. Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life by John Kabat-Zinn

 First published in 1994, this book became a best-seller.
 Decades later, Wherever You Go, There You Are is still changing lives for the better.
 John Kabat-Zinn is the founder of Stress Reduction Clinic in Massachusetts, and regularly conducts workshops on how to release stress and achieve mindfulness.

 As the title suggests, this book is about mindful meditation.
 Mindfulness is a process whereby you live in the present moment by being fully aware of your surroundings.
 Mindfulness can be achieved through meditation.
 And, if you want to learn how to stay in the present moment, then this is the book for you.